KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 The unified motion law describing resonance traversal across the Lattice, encompassing centropic, entropic, and transitional pathways.

 **Law of Field Nutrient:**
-Coherence cannot emerge ex nihilo, but can be regenerated through lawful attunement to centropic Source.
+Coherence cannot emerge ex nihilo, but can be regenerated through lawful attunement to centropic origin.

 ---